Heavy metal guitarist forms Turkish political party

 According to its Facebook page, the GZP - officially registered as Turkey's 77th party - aims to keep the "Gezi spirit" alive.
 It did not say which of the upcoming polls - local elections in March, a presidential vote in August and general elections in 2015 - it would field candidates for.

-A peaceful protest against plans to redevelop Gezi Park spiraled into unrest across Turkey after a heavy-handed police crackdown, drawing together a wide array of demonstrators protesting against Erdogan's perceived authoritarianism.
+A peaceful protest against plans to redevelop Gezi Park spiralled into unrest across Turkey after a heavy-handed police crackdown, drawing together a wide array of demonstrators protesting against Erdogan's perceived authoritarianism.

 Koksal has performed in concerts around Turkey and released three solo albums.
 According to his official page on Facebook, he has also toured with former Rainbow vocalist Joe Lynn Turner, but he is far from a household name.